-Afib is the most commonly diagnosed sustained cardiac arrhythmia, and affects approximately 33 million people worldwide, including six million in the United States.
+Afib is the most commonly diagnosed sustained cardiac arrhythmia with approximately 1.2 million diagnoses annually in the United States, and affects approximately 33 million people worldwide.
 It is estimated that the incidence of Afib doubles with each decade of an adult's life.
 At age 40, remaining lifetime risk for Afib is 26% for men and 23% for women.
-Afib is an under-diagnosed condition due in large part to the fact that patients with Afib often have mild or no symptoms, and their Afib is only diagnosed when they seek treatment for an associated condition, such as a structural heart disease or stroke.
-We believe that increasing awareness of Afib and improved diagnostic screening will result in an increased number of patients diagnosed with Afib.
-Recently, there have been several new diagnostic technologies introduced in the United States that allow for less invasive screening options, which should assist patients with more proactive identification of Afib.
+Afib is an under-diagnosed condition due in large part to the fact that patients with Afib often have mild or no symptoms, and their Afib is often only diagnosed when they seek treatment for an associated condition, such as a structural heart disease or stroke.
+We believe that increasing awareness of Afib and improved diagnostic screening will result in an increased number of patients diagnosed with Afib over time.
 Also, since the prevalence of Afib increases with age, there will likely be an increase in the number of diagnosed Afib patients in the United States as the population ages.
-We believe that the same trends in the United States apply globally, as the incidence of Afib is increasing as the population ages in many geographies.
+We believe that the same trends in the United States apply globally.

 Afib is a condition that doctors often find difficult to treat and, historically, there has been no widely accepted long-term cure for Afib.
-This difficulty is exacerbated with more serious forms of Afib, which are typically classified as "persistent" and "long-standing persistent" Afib.
-Over the past two decades, technology advancements have made surgical ablation more effective, repeatable and available to cardiac surgeons around the world.
-Societal guideline changes from the Society of Thoracic Surgeons (STS), Heart Rhythm Society (HRS), and American Associated of Thoracic Surgery (AATS) have Class I recommendations for surgical ablation, meaning that it is a "recommended" treatment, no longer just "reasonable", for patients who have structural heart disease and Afib.
-These societal guidelines are reflective of the scientific evidence suggesting that surgical ablation is safe and effective for all structural heart patients who also have Afib.
+This difficulty is exacerbated with more serious forms of Afib, or persistent and long-standing persistent Afib.
+Over the past two decades, technology advancements have made surgical ablation more effective, repeatable and available to cardiac surgeons and electrophysiologists around the world.
+Societal guideline changes from the Society of Thoracic Surgeons (STS), Heart Rhythm Society (HRS), and American Association of Thoracic Surgery (AATS) have Class I recommendations for surgical ablation, meaning that it is a "recommended" treatment, no longer just "reasonable", for patients who have structural heart disease and Afib.
+In addition, guidelines for the treatment of more serious forms of Afib have also been introduced in the past several years.
+These societal guidelines are reflective of the scientific evidence suggesting that surgical ablation is safe and effective for patients who have Afib.

 Of the patients undergoing open-heart surgery globally on an annual basis, we estimate that over 250,000 are potential candidates for surgical ablation using our products.
 Today, we estimate that approximately 25% to 35% of those candidates are being treated, but we believe many are not treated properly or fully.
 Of the population diagnosed with Afib, a large percentage of patients are symptomatic and do not respond to pharmacological therapy.
 Additionally, there is a large population of patients who have no other underlying cardiac disease but who suffer from serious forms of Afib.
-Many of these patients fail traditional therapies, and thus we believe could benefit from a minimally invasive or multi-disciplinary ("hybrid") Afib treatment using our products.
+Many of these patients fail traditional therapies, and thus we believe could benefit from a minimally invasive or hybrid Afib treatment using our products.